williamjhyland/MQTT_Integration_Example/README.md

 ## How does this module work?
 The modules main.py adds the module to the Viam registry.
 The script MQTT_Integration contains the get_readings() method that a Viam sensor must fulfill.
 The module spins up a MyThread class to manage clients.
 The client created by the module senda a SUBSCRIBE message to the broker with the topic of interest in the configuration.

+The modules on_message() method is called whenever the broker sends a message down to the client.
+This overwrites an internal attribute called message which is referenced whenever the get_readings() method is called.

+Separately there is some basic logging on start up to confirm that subscriptions occured appropriately and the configuration is valid.

 Run "bash setup_venv.sh" to create the python environment and install the requirements then reboot the device.
 ## Sensor Configuration:
 ### Parameters: